 Diplomacy, as commonly known, is defined as a state government's effort to influence the policies and measures of other state governments (Suryokusumo, 2004: 1).
-In its development, diplomacy is no longer of the emphasis of hard power1 context, but began to shift toward soft power2 one.
+In its development, diplomacy is no longer of the emphasis of hard power context, but began to shift toward soft power one.
 The advancement of information technology is one factor that encourages more countries to employ soft power in diplomacy.

 One important aspect of a country's soft power is the culture, in which a country is able to take advantages of the cultural factors as the instrument of ideas and information exchanges with any other countries, in expectation of creating mutual understanding.
 The emergence of such a mutual understanding definitely must be supported by a positive reputation of the country (Dewangga, 2012).
 The use of cultural aspect as a soft power instrument becomes widely popular in many countries for cultural diffusion can be implemented through a peaceful way without coercion.
 This happens for in its practice, the actors spreading the cultural aspects of a country are not only from the country per se.
-However, there are nonstate actors spreading the cultural aspect of a country like the people of the country, NGO, and so forth.
-The role of a country's government in the context of the spread of culture is only of the aspects of policy-making in the context of regulation or budget provider (Susanto, 2008).
+However, there are non-

-1 hard power can be defined as the ability of a country to force its willingness on other countries through military or economic coercion (Henderson, 1998)
+&lt;sup>1 hard power can be defined as the ability of a country to force its willingness on other countries through military or economic coercion (Henderson, 1998)

-2 soft power can be defined as the ability of a country to persuade other countries to carry out an action in accordance with the country's intention without any coercive powers.
+&lt;sup>2 soft power can be defined as the ability of a country to persuade other countries to carry out an action in accordance with the country's intention without any coercive powers.
 (Baldwin, 2002)